ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/schedule-data-abstraction.md

 ### Technical Question

-- How can I use functions, variables, conditional logic, and iteration constructs, as provided by the Python programming language, to implement programs that, for instance, determine if a number is even or odd, compute a number's square or determine if a number is divisible by another number?
+- How can I use functions, variables, conditional logic, and iteration constructs, as provided by Python, to implement programs that, for instance, find out if a number is even or odd, compute a number's square, or determine if a number is divisible by another number?

 ### Reading Assignments